Health Sciences : Pre-Medicine

 The University of Cincinnati has established academic success criteria for first-year applicants to bachelor's degree programs.
 All students are encouraged to apply.
 Please visit High School Student Admissions for more information about first-year student admission requirements

 Medical school is the most common career goal for students in the Health Sciences – Pre-Med track.
-According to the Bureau of Labor Statistics, the job outlook for physicians and surgeons is expected to grow 7% by 2028 (much faster than the national average) and the current median pay is $208,000 per year.
+According to the Bureau of Labor Statistics, the job outlook for physicians and surgeons is expected to grow 3% by 2030 and the current median pay is $208,000 per year.

 Physicians and surgeons work with people across the lifespans and generally work in:

 - Physicians’ offices